-The Rotary Club of Plymouth Mayflower, chartered in 1997, provides the opportunity for those who share Rotary ideals to meet over breakfast and then to go about their normal daily business.
+The Rotary Club of Plymouth Mayflower, chartered on 1 February 1997, provides the opportunity for those who share Rotary ideals to meet over breakfast and then to go about their normal daily business.

 The criteria for a new Club in Plymouth was to extend the Rotary opportunity to a younger and more diverse group of community minded individuals who, perhaps, could not find the time to meet in the middle of or at end of the day.

 At the time the Club was chartered, none of the Founder Members were retired.
 The Club introduced people from the arts and leisure industries into the Rotary family and from the outset the Club embraced the dual gender principle - having the first Lady President in District 1290.

 We are proud that this ideal, together with a young and vibrant membership, continues as the Club progresses to maturity.